diefrosch/a320family-procedures/README.md

 * On both sides of the screen are 6 buttons called the line select keys; they are numbered `L1` to `L6` on the left and `R1` to `R6` on the right.
 * You enter data by typing it in the scratchpad and then pressing the line select key next to the data field into which you want to insert it.
 * You clear a field (or restore it to its default value) by pressing the `CLR` key and then the line select key of the relevant data field.
+* To type, click with the mouse on the MCDU keyboard.

 ### Example setup